entry fee is $60, which pays for the entire season. There

 be the game that is generating the most attention from the fans,

-media and sports talk shows.
+media, social media and sports talk shows.
 The Poolmaster will accept

 input from players, but reserves the right to make the final selection.